 I. Introduction: "Visions and Auditions" II.
 Twenty-first Series of Aesthetic History III.
 Twenty-first Series of Aesthetic History: Hypomnemata IV.
-The Sybil of Cumae, or Indiscernibility V. From Oceanic Chaos…A Luminous Wave: Transmissibility in the Aesthetic Thought of Deleuze and Guattari VI.
+Sybil of Cumae, or Indiscernibility V. From Oceanic Chaos…A Luminous Wave VI.
 Imperceptibility, or The Ear of the Future VII.
-To transmit and receive vibrations and waves: Italo Calvino as Aesthetic History VIII.
+To Transmit and Receive Vibrations and Waves VIII.
 Impersonality, or Bob Dylan as a Column of Air

 Transmissibility: Writing Aesthetic History is an exuberant inquiry into the moment—better still, the movement—of transmissibility that pushes aesthetic form over the edge of political praxis, and vice versa.
 How does art-work survive transitional life-worlds?
 How are we to think and write about ontological and historical immanence within aesthetic history?
 Jae Emerling accompanies his reader every step of the way in this exciting and erudite text: he works side-by-side with you to face the challenge of making sense of what it means to encounter art.